bofh69/PN5180-tagomatic/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-This is a work in progress.
-Few things described here actually works yet.
+**This is a work in progress.
+Some things described here doesn't work yet, and bug reports are not welcome at this time.**

 USB based RFID reader with Python interface